 This rule is a quick way to understand the impact of compound interest.
 Compound interest is the principle by which the interest you earn also earns interest.
 It’s an important investment concept, and it’s why you should continually reinvest your earnings.
 Notice how much more you can earn by holding investments that compound as opposed to those that don’t.

 Compound interest is not easy to calculate, especially if you’re trying to do math in your head.
 If you earned 5% compounding interest on $1,000, you would earn $50 the first year, $52.50 the second year (which is 5% of $1,050), $55.13 the third year (which is 5% of $1,102.50), etc. The first step is easy to figure out on your own, but the rest requires a table or a complex formula.

 Yes, there are countless calculators, equations, and Excel sheets that will help you determine how much you’ll earn from an investment, but the Rule of 72 is a handy mental method to gauge the investment’s approximate value.
-It’s perfect for some quick “napkin math” before you dive into some deeper analysis.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+It’s perfect for some quick “napkin math” before you dive into some deeper analysis.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.